docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 an element.

 The default is 50 pixels less than the screen size in each dimension.
 In Windows, this can occupy the entire screen; you must define a ``maximumSize`` to be large enough for your intended usage.

 --------------------------------------------------------------------------------

-.. _control-object-property-minimumSize:
+.. _controlobj-minimumSize:

 minimumSize
 ***********